 In this one-year course, students will be involved in studying patterns of human behavior across time within the historical context of global societies.
 Students will discover commonalties and differences among peoples from past to present.
 They will examine and evaluate evidence to understand the social, political, environmental, technological, economic and spiritual factors of human development.
+The study of individuals and societies helps students to appreciate critically the diversity of human culture, attitudes and beliefs.

 Students will engage in holistic and conceptual learning, intercultural perspectives, and communication models to prepare them for future classes, including the International Baccalaureate (IB) Program, and success in life.
-Students will engage in a variety of different learning activities: readings, assignments, group work, individual work, projects such as presentations, papers, and exams.
+Students will engage in a variety of different learning activities: readings, assignments, group work, individual work, and projects such as presentations, papers, and exams.
 The IB learner profile will be followed.
 Throughout the year, we will learn by using real world problems, simulations, document analysis, debates, and journals to help students become inquirers, knowledgeable, thinkers, communicators, principled, open minded, risk takers, balanced, caring, and reflective.